nxp-mcuxpresso/mcuxsdk-doc/boards/Wireless/kw47loc/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for KW47-LOC
+# Getting Started with Package

 ```{tocTree}